Airbus nears $7 billion Philippines order despite U.S. lobbying

 MANILA/PARIS Airbus looks set to win a 50-jet order from Philippine Airlines Inc PHP.UL after U.S. support for Manila in a diplomatic dispute with China failed to give Boeing Co (BA.N) the multibillion-dollar deal, people familiar with the matter said.

-The order, for approximately 40 narrowbody A320-family jets and 10 long-haul A330s, could net the European firm $7 billion (4.4 billion pounds) at list prices but is expected to involve hefty discounts as lobbying adds fuel to an ongoing price war.
+The order, for approximately 40 narrowbody A320-family jets and 10 long-haul A330s, could net the European firm $7 billion at list prices but is expected to involve hefty discounts as lobbying adds fuel to an ongoing price war.

 The deal is expected to be announced at a news conference scheduled for Tuesday in Manila.